-ROVI's Board of Directors, in a plenary session, evaluated the quality and efficiency of its operation on the basis of a report prepared by the Appointments and Remuneration Commission, in accordance with article 5.7 of the Regulations of the Board of Directors.
+The annual evaluation of the Board of Directors was performed with the support of an external advisor - Deloitte Legal, S.L.P. - for a more objective and independent vision of the process.
+The evaluation confirmed the efficiency and proficiency of ROVI's Board of Directors.
 No significant changes in the Board's internal organisation or the procedures applicable to its activities have derived from said evaluation.

-Describe the evaluation process and the areas evaluated by the Board of Directors with the help, if any, of external advisors, regarding the function and composition of the board and its committees and any other area or aspect that has been evaluated.
+Describe the evaluation process and the areas evaluated by the board of directors with the help, if any, of external advisors, regarding the function and composition of the board and its committees and any other area or aspect that has been evaluated.